 Sleeping Through the Slaughter

-In the last few months, I’ve spent time in the Democratic Republic of Congo where I used an embarrassing fuck-up by one of the world's most publicly accountable organizations as a bargaining tool to get a story.
+In the last few months, I’ve spent time in the Democratic Republic of Congo where I used an embarrassing error by one of the world's most publicly accountable organisations as a bargaining tool to get a story.
 A mistake by the United Nations means I saw something I shouldn't have*, and when I agreed to agree it never happened, they reluctantly allowed me to join a massacre investigation mission in the most damaged part of what is, if their own statistics are to be trusted, the most damaged country in the world.

 I was to accompany a three-person Human Rights Team into one of the remotest parts of the Masisi district in Eastern DRC.
 I was expecting something like the cast of The Matrix, but what I got was a Head of Mission who wore Prada loafers, a spherical Congolese lady with a kind smile and another guy who wore a Thailand tourist T-shirt and fell asleep all the time.
-The UN histrionics surrounding our departure made it seem like we'd be spat out into an as yet unseen sequel of a Hollywood blockbuster, but in truth, we were middle-class happy campers on holiday.
+The UN histrionics surrounding our departure made it seem like we'd be spat out into an as yet unseen sequel of the Hollywood blockbuster, but in truth, we were middle-class happy campers on holiday.

-The Human Rights Team were traveling to Katoyi Village from the provincial capital Goma to find evidence that a Congolese group called the Raia Mutomboki had spent the last month slaughtering more than 200 local villagers with machetes and spears.
+The Human Rights Team were travelling to Katoyi Village from the provincial capital Goma to find evidence that a Congolese group called the Raia Mutomboki had spent the last month slaughtering more than 200 local villagers with machetes and spears.

 The mission in Congo (acronym: MONUSCO, hashtag: #MONUSELESS) is the largest and most expensive UN operation in the world.
 It has some 20,000 military personnel there, at a cost of nearly $1.4 billion per year.
-As such, you'd think they might be on top of things, but whenever a massacre takes place on their watch, the peacekeepers—who've been there since 1999—have to deal with accusations of uselessness.
+As such, you'd think they might be on top of things, but whenever a massacre takes place on their watch, the peacekeepers – who've been there since 1999 – have to deal with accusations of uselessness.

 As our Oryx helicopter touched down in Katoyi village, me perched on the Head of Mission's crate of claret select, I caught my first glimpse of the temporary MONUSCO military base the Human Rights Team would operate from.
 Thirty-six Uruguayan peacekeepers were living there under canvas, in a circular barbed-wire pen the size of a football pitch.
 Though many of them said they hated it, being a "peacekeeper" for the international community paid a lot better than the $700-a-month they'd bank back home.

 As the platoon commander explained to me, they get caught between a rock and a hard place.
 "We all have families back home.
 I want us to get out there, but if it's not safe I have to make the right decision for everyone concerned."
-By "out there," he meant the villages where these massacres are reportedly taking place.
+By "out there", he meant the villages where these massacres are reportedly taking place.

 During my time there, hundreds of villagers arrived at Katoyi, bringing with them stories that only served to compound the urgency of the UN's response.
 Patrick Borama, a slight 26-year-old from a village nearby, described the Raia Mutomboki as a group of semi-naked young Pucks who stormed into his village screaming their intention to kill all Kinyarwanda speakers.
 They wore foliage and attacked using machetes, spears and "some machine guns".